alexandrebobkov/ESP-Nodes/README.md

 The sensor board has 4 pins and is 13mm by 10.5mm in size.
 The sensor BME280 measures relative ambient temperature, barometric pressure and relative humidity, and passes measured values via I2C protocol.

+The unit combines high linearity and high accuracy sensors and is perfectly feasible for low current consumption, long-term stability and high EMC robustness.
+The humidity sensor offers an extremely fast response time and therefore supports performance requirements for emerging applications such as context awareness, and high accuracy over a wide temperature range.[^2]

 <img alt="ESP32-Node Pinout" src="https://github.com/alexandrebobkov/ESP-Nodes/blob/main/assets/BME280.jpg" width="200px"/>

 > [!IMPORTANT]